The causative organism, F. tularensis, is a small, pleomorphic, nonmotile, nonsporulating aerobic, gram-negative bacillus that enters the body by

 Acute and convalescent serologic and polymerase chain reaction (PCR) testing

-Diagnosis of tularemia is suspected based on a history of contact with rabbits, hares, or rodents or exposure to arthropod vectors, the sudden onset of symptoms, and the characteristic primary lesion.
+Diagnosis of tularemia is suspected based on a history of contact with rabbits, hares, or rodents or exposure to arthropod vectors, the sudden onset of symptoms, and the characteristic primary lesion and regional lymphadenopathy.

 Patients should have cultures of blood and relevant clinical material (eg, sputum, lesions); routine cultures may be negative, and the laboratory should be notified that tularemia is suspected so that appropriate media can be used (and appropriate safety precautions ensured).